Home » Mechanical Engineering » Jigs and Fixtures: Types, Parts, Advantages, Applications and more.

 Welding Fixtures

-Welding fixtures are carefully designed to hold and support the various components to be welded in proper locations and prevent distortions in welded structures.
 For this, the locating element need to be careful, clamping has to be light but firm, placement of clamping elements has to be clear of the welding area.
 The fixture has to be quite stable and rigid to withstand the welding stresses.

-In many cases, a preferably and commonly used practice is to first tack weld the structure by holding it in welding jig and then transfer it to a holding fixture for full welding.
+In many cases, a preferably and commonly used practice is to first tack weld the structure by holding it in a welding jig and then transfer it to a holding fixture for full welding.
 This helps in reducing the chances of distortion considerably and the fixture is subjected to lesser stresses.

 Assembly Fixture